fitfab/fitfab.ui/README.md

-# Turborepo Design System starter
+# Fitfab UI

-This is an official React design system starter powered by Turborepo.
+This is based on the official React design system starter powered by Turborepo.

 ## What's inside?